 We previously mentioned that pathways can be covered with mulching material.
 Well, a layer of mulch should also be used in other areas.
 Placing mulch around your shrubs prevents weeds from spreading.
 In addition, it keeps the temperature cool for the root systems.

 Moisture is also better retained with a layer of mulch.
 While organic mulch can be bought in your local garden, it can also be made using coconut fibers or bark.
 The mulch eventually decomposes to feed the soil, so you don’t have to pay attention to it after the application.

 Reusing materials is not only good for the planet but also for your wallet.
-A popular reusable material is a natural stone, which looks great and durable at the same time.
+Popular reusable materials are a natural stone, which looks great and durable at the same time.
 Decorative natural stones can be placed anywhere you like.
 For example, they look great at the side of your pathway.
 Stones can also be used to surround a flower bed or a beautiful tree.
-They can be moved around whenever you want and they will definitely last a lifetime.
+They can be moved around whenever you want, and they will definitely last a lifetime.

 We hope that our guide inspired you to practice eco-friendly landscaping.
 If you have any questions, feel free to send us a comment.